 A Peek into Preparatory School

-An imposing 1921 building of mortar and stone standing tall on a gentle incline with the Big Hill in the backdrop beckoning children from far and wide to come begin their formal education_ well that’s Prep School ------‘Home away from Home!’
+An imposing building of mortar and stone, erected in 1921, standing tall on a gentle incline with the Big Hill in the backdrop beckoning children from far and wide to come begin their formal education - Well that’s Prep School – the ‘Home away from Home!’

-A child wide eyed with wonder and mixed emotions of excitement and apprehension enters the portals of the Preparatory section to be whisked away by time and routine so quickly that the hours change to days , days to months, and months to years and within the blink of an eyelid it’s time to step out into the Big big world.
+A child wide-eyed with wonder and mixed emotions of excitement and apprehension enters the portals of the Preparatory section to be whisked away by time and routine so quickly that the hours change to days , days to months, and months to years and within the blink of an eye it’s time to step out into the big world.

-The House masters / mistresses in charge of the pastoral care of the children march them to the Top Flats where the physical department takes charge to make them physically fit and charged!
+The Housemasters and Housemistresses who are at the helm of the pastoral care of the children march them to the Top Flats where the physical department takes charge to make them physically fit!
 The keen riders go for equestrian activities, the punchers practice Taekwondo, the athletes run cross country and the disciplined lot have military training!

-On the academic front the Prep school has a time table of seven periods a day, which includes English, Math, Science, Social Sciences, and Computer Science, second and third languages.
-The socially useful work and extracurricular subjects are also included in the curriculum.
+On the academic front the Prep School has a time table of seven periods a day, which includes English, Math, Science, Social Sciences, and Computer Science, second and third languages.
+The socially useful work and other co-curricular subjects are also included in the academic program.
 Each classroom is equipped with a smart board so we have smart children learning in a smart way with smart teachers!
-The seventh period is the most sought after class- the PBL class (Project Based learning) whereby each class has to do a project of their choice which is immensely enjoyed by the children.
+The seventh period in the timetable is the most sought after - the PBL class (Project Based learning) whereby each class has to do a project of their choice which is immensely enjoyed by the children.

-Tea and baths happen in the evening followed by prep- here the children do self study and for the next day’s class.
+Tea and baths happen in the evening followed by prep or evening study - here the children do self-study and prepare for the next day’s class.
 Teachers on duty provide necessary tutorial help to the boys and girls with their homework.

 Supper gets over by a quarter to eight.
-The children get back to their dormitories to meet with pastoral staff and discuss the day’s proceedings with them in a friendly manner.
-The children speak with their parents once a week over the phone and write letters to them on weekly basis too!
-The Preppers have a compulsory hour of reading before hitting the sack!
-Finally they recite a beautiful prayer of St Francis and call it a day.
+The children get back to their dormitories to meet their pastoral staff and discuss the day’s proceedings with them in a friendly manner.
+The children speak with their parents once a week over the phone and write letters to them every week.
+The Preppers have a compulsory hour of reading before going to bed!
+Finally, they recite a beautiful prayer and call it a day.

-The preparatory Section promises a life of fun and frolic to all.
+The Preparatory Section promises a life of fun and frolic to all.
 There is no compromise for discipline and hard work.
-We have a dedicated team of teachers and house staff, who never fail to work beyond their call of duty.
+We have a dedicated team of teachers and House staff, who never hesitate to work beyond their call of duty.